madshansens/Instagram-API/CONTRIBUTING.md

 # GENERAL PROJECT RULES

+Important!
 Your contributions MUST follow ALL of these rules, for a consistent and bug-free project.
 Otherwise WE will have to fix YOUR BUGS every time you contribute something.
 And that hurts us and it hurts every user and every other developer.

 Write.
 Your.
 Code. **Carefully.** Otherwise we don't want it.

-When we merge people's pull requests, we must ALWAYS verify that they've followed the standards in this document.
-Most people in the past have been total _idiots_ and have broken the code repeatedly.
-We will _not_ tolerate sloppy idiots anymore, because _their_ sloppiness just leads to _massive_ amounts of extra work for _us_ with having to unbreak their idiotic mess.

-Please don't dump your idiotic mess on us.
+Please don't dump some sloppy, idiotic mess on us.
 It's like walking into our house and taking a shit on our floor and saying "here, merge this steaming, brown pile of shit".

 Guess what?
 We don't want your sloppy 1-second edits that break everything.
 If you _can't_ do it properly, then ask _someone else_ to do the changes.

-This is a document which, among other things, describes PSR-4 class autoloading, clean commits, how to handle/document exceptions, how to structure function arguments, naming clear variables, always adding/updating PHPdoc blocks, and how to verify that your changes don't _break everything_ when performing big changes to existing functions or adding brand new functions and classes.
+This is a document which, among other things, describes PSR-4 class autoloading, clean commits, how to handle/document exceptions, how to structure function arguments, naming clear variables, always adding/updating PHPdoc blocks in all affected functions, and how to verify that your changes don't _break everything_ when performing big changes to existing functions or adding brand new functions and classes.

-This document is _not_ some weak, loose "recommendation".
-It's a _total requirement_, to prevent turning this project into a broken, buggy mess again.
+This document is _not_ some soft "recommendation".
+It's a _strong requirement_, to prevent turning this project into a broken, buggy mess again, the way it was in its wild and buggy past.

 Everyone who _ever_ wants to contribute needs to familiarize themselves with _everything_ in this document.
 Nobody wants to go back to the broken, buggy mess that was version 1.x of this library.